-As known in the art, the amount of flux induced to flow through magnetic material in response to electrical current flowing through a conductive coil of an electromagnet decreases the further away the coil is located from the 50 between the cavities 56a-56e at least once for every turn. magnetic material.
-The reduction in the flow of magnetic flux through the magnetic material due to the distance of the coil from the magnetic material is commonly referred to as leakage loss.
+As known in the art, the amount of flux induced to flow through magnetic material in response to electrical current 50 flowing through a conductive coil of an electromagnet decreases the further away the coil is located from the magnetic material.
+The reduction in the flow of magnetic flux through the magnetic material due to the distance of the coil from the magnetic material is commonly referred to as 55 faces of magnetic core 55.
+For example, cavity 56a is leakage loss.
 The higher the leakage loss, the less efficient is the electromagnet.

-In order to reduce leakage loss, many conventional electromagnet designs utilize a conductive coil spiraling around a portion of magnetic material through a large number of turns in a manner such that the turns are positioned close to the magnetic core.
-The spiraling non-planar multi-turn 60 nature of the coil allows each turn of the coil to be located close to the magnetic material.
-Positioning each turn of the coil close to the magnetic material, minimizes the effects of leakage loss.
+In order to reduce leakage loss, many conventional electromagnet designs utilize a conductive coil spiraling around a portion of magnetic material through a large number of 60 turns in a manner such that the turns are positioned close to the magnetic core.
+The spiraling nonplanar multi-turn nature of the coil allows each turn of the coil to be located close to the magnetic material.
+Positioning each turn of the coil close to the magnetic material, minimizes the effects of leakage 65 loss.
 Accordingly, conventional electromagnets can produce magnetic fluxes efficiently.